Offering to let someone from Ukraine stay with you

 Calls are free from mobiles and landlines.

-You can decide at any time that you can’t keep hosting your guests.
-You’ll need to tell your local council when they leave so the council don’t keep paying you the £350.
+You can decide at any time that you can’t keep hosting your guests under the Homes for Ukraine scheme.
+You’ll need to tell your local council so the council don’t keep paying you the thank you payment.

 If you can’t keep hosting your guests and they can’t find anywhere else to live, they can apply for help as homeless.
 They will have the same right to apply as British citizens.